aaronparker/aaronparker.github.io/_posts/2010-09-09-app-v-faq-27-how-do-i-get-an-application-into-the-app-v-bubble-for-troubleshooting.md

 On starting the application shortcut, Command Prompt will open – once you exit Command Prompt the application will then start.

-As you can probably see, there&#8217;s an issue with this – you need to edit the OSD files.
-That&#8217;s not something you want to do in a production environment.
+As you can probably see, there's an issue with this – you need to edit the OSD files.
+That's not something you want to do in a production environment.

 ### A Better Way – Use SFTTRAY instead